Frequently asked PR questions

 A PR agency helps organizations strengthen their reputation, visibility and credibility in the media.

-Building and managing current press lists
+building and managing up-to-date press lists

-drafting and sending out press releases
+drafting and sending press releases

 personalizing your press mailings